There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 I like this collage because it makes it easy to organize my vision board.
 I can choose a few short term goals (like concerts) to complete now as well as long term goals (like making a bucket list journal) to focus on without getting distracted by too many ideas.

 When creating a vision board on a phone or online, consider using Canva.
 It’s a quick and easy way to pinpoint your bucket list items in picture form.
 It also helps spell it all out in text as career or personal goals.
+You can then take it a step further and carry out your action plan with a bucket list printable.
 You’ll be a pro vision board maker in no time flat.